 4. Lavender Bouquets

 Lavender is a lovely choice for a bride or bridesmaids’ bouquets.
 You can use lavender on its own, or you can mix the lavender with colorful wildflowers.
 This bouquet will both smell and look wonderful.
 A mixture of light and dark floral hues perfectly captures the many tones you will find in nature.

 5. Wine Barrel Snack Bar

 If you’re having your wedding at a vineyard, consider using wine barrels to create a unique snack bar.
 Use the wine barrels as the base of the snack bar, and top the barrels with a rustic piece of aged wood.
-To continue with the theme, decorate the wine bar with bunches of grapes and vines.
+To continue with the theme, decorate the wine bar with bunches of grapes and personalized wine glasses.

 6. Wood Slice Table Numbers

 Let your guests know what tables they’re sitting at with rustic wood slice table numbers.
 You can draw the numbers on with markers, or you can have the numbers carved into the wood slices.
 It works well for anyone planning a woodland-themed event, and pairing it with fun accents like metallic flatware, ceramic candles, and blush plates brings a fun and youthful aspect to the design.